 A connection must be established between the requested accommodations and the functional limitations on the student in the academic environment.

-☐ The report must be type-written on official letterhead and signed and dated by the evaluator, noting his or her credentials.
+☐ The psycho-educational evaluation report, type-written on official letterhead, must be made by a licensed psychologist and signed and dated by the evaluator, noting his or her credentials.